iotaxi/AppliedMaths/_posts/2021-09-15-day1-counting.md

 and then return to the same topics some time later to consolidate your understanding.

-Let us start with this question and build up to something of value to us where we will use numbers and integers interchangeably.
+Let us start with this question and build up to something of value to us where we will use the terms numbers and integers interchangeably.

 How many integers are there between 1 and 10, inclusive of both 1 and 10?